llazzaro/chem-fingerprints/docs/index.rst

     ob2fps --FP2 --id-tag "ChEBI ID" ChEBI_lite.sdf.gz -o ob_chebi.fps

 ob2fps can generate several other types of fingerprints.
 (See XXX for details).
-For example, to generate the OpenBabel implementation of the MACCS definition use:
+For example, to generate the Open Babel implementation of the MACCS definition use:

     ob2fps --MACCS --id-tag "ChEBI ID" ChEBI_lite.sdf.gz -o chebi_maccs.fps